sentora/sentora-installers/README.md

 > The following commands are published on the official ZPanel download page.

-Installation for CentOS 6.x install or update zpanelx 10.1.1 using repository
+CentOS 6.x install or update zpanelx 10.1.1 using repository

 Documentation https://github.com/zpanel/installers/tree/master/install/CentOS/6